 All of which is quite daunting when one is writing a novel!
 It’s actually pretty daunting whatever one is writing, and you’re facing a blank computer screen or piece of paper.
 My solution is not to start at the beginning (and my suggestion to any students and aspiring writers!).
 I generally have an idea about what should go in the first chapter or the prologue, but to stop myself having jitters, procrastinating or becoming overly angsty, I don’t start there.

-My third thriller, My Mother’s Secret, will be out in two months, on 3 May.
-I started writing it in October 2016 and I finished the first draft in March 2017, which is when I wrote the prologue.
+I started writing my third thriller, My Mother’s Secret, in October 2016 and I finished the first draft in March 2017, which is when I wrote the prologue.
 Here’s my first line, written last:

 ‘Did you know my name means God?’